 Probation and Exclusion

-In the event of a temporary suspension, readmission to the Mike Ilitch School of Business will be considered only with the recommendation of the Undergraduate Committee.
-(The Undergraduate Committee is composed of the departmental chairpersons and is chaired by the Assistant Dean of Student Services.)
+In the event of a exclusion, reinstatement to the Mike Ilitch School of Business will be considered only with the recommendation of the MISB Probation Committee.
 If, after readmission to the Mike Ilitch School of Business, the academic deficiency is not removed within the first nine credits attempted, the student will be permanently dismissed from the School.
-Coursework completed at another institution during a period of temporary suspension will not be considered for transfer credit.

-The Undergraduate Committee, upon the recommendation of the student’s Department Chairperson, may permanently exclude a student from a major, if the student fails to remove himself or herself from probationary status within the prescribed number of credits.
+The MISB Probation Committee, upon the recommendation of the student’s Department Chairperson, may permanently exclude a student from a major, if the student fails to remove himself or herself from probationary status within the prescribed number of credits.

 In matters where the School’s final decision is based upon the evaluation of a student’s academic performance and when review procedures available to him or her within the School have been exhausted, the student may request the Provost to review that decision on the record.